 This is why in Hamlet the false king Claudius, who is named for the geocentricist Claudius Ptolemy, insists that Prince Hamlet's "retrograde" motion is "a fault to nature."
-Just like most ancient philosophers, Claudius thinks that Nature should take the blame for the seeming aberration, and not his own thinking.
+Just like some ancient philosophers, Claudius thinks that Nature should take the blame for the seeming aberration, and not his own aberrant thinking.

-The Polish churchman Copernicus was the first person in the Early Modern age to distinguish apparent and real planetary motions, and Shakespeare makes much of this breakthrough in astronomy in Hamlet.
+The Polish churchman Copernicus was the first person in the Early Modern age to distinguish apparent and real planetary motions, and Shakespeare makes much of this breakthrough in Hamlet.
 The key is the realization that the Earth is just another planet.
 Only our Moon retains its old geocentric rank.
 This arrangement distressed theologians who interpreted the displacement as an affront to holy scripture, which emphasized the central role of humanity in Creation.
 In fact, Copernicus withheld publication of his theory and the evidence supporting it for over 35 years "on account of the fear that [he] felt."
-Shakespeare characterizes king Claudius as a fanatical geocentricist willing to commit murder in order to establish a base for the old paradigm.
+Shakespeare characterizes king Claudius as a fanatical homicidal geocentricist who will stop at nothing to establish a metaphorical base for the old paradigm.
 Copernicus's book De Revolutionibus (Orbium Coelestium) (On the Revolutions (of the Planetary Orbs)) published in the year of his death, set the planets in orbit in the same direction around the Sun (which is counterclockwise when looking from the North).
 From the Sun outward, the planets known at the time were: Mercury, Venus, Earth, Mars, Jupiter, and Saturn.
 Their periods of revolution with respect to the stellar background increase in the same order, so inner planets with smaller orbits overtake slower planets with larger orbits.
 As they do so, observers on Earth see outer planets fall behind, seeming moving backward when seen against the backdrop of the stars.
 This apparent motion was -- and still is -- known as retrograde motion.
 In Hamlet, the false king Claudius refers to Prince Hamlet's desire to return to Wittenberg as "retrograde" to the royal couple's desires, because Wittenberg University in Germany was the first to teach Copernican heliocentricism.